 Handle: The full tang curly birch handle with black liner is versatile.
 Besides hardness, comfort, and excellence, the curly birch also gives a stylish look.

-6: Spyderco Enuff Leaf Blade Knife – Best Fixed blade knife
+6: Spyderco Enuff Leaf Blade Knife – Best Fixed Blade under 200

 The Spyderco Enuff knives offer excellent performance over the years.
 A satisfied customer knows well about their strategy behind blade shape and size.
 So how much blade is enough?
 The Spyderco Enuff series addresses that question in triplicate, offering three utilitarian fixed blades that provide all the functionalities you need and nothing you don’t.